Aprilomt/ModelProj/README.md

 # ModelProj
-All source code will come soon.
+All source code about MVIC will come soon.